MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/pki/Export-PfxCertificate.md

 ### -NoClobber

-Specifies that if the PFX file already exists, it should not be over written.
+Specifies that if the PFX file already exists, it should not be overwritten.
 This parameter takes precedence over the **Force** parameter, which permits this cmdlet to overwrite a PFX file even if it has the Read-only attribute set.